Love & Logistics: Modernizing Your Older Home

 Making Space in Your Small House

-All this is not to say that heritage homes can’t be opened up or expanded, but that keeping the structural integrity comes first, so choices must be made carefully.
-If you do remove walls, or add on to your house, a structural engineer who understands the building techniques used in older homes is essential.
+All this is not to say that heritage homes can’t be opened up or expanded.
+But structural integrity comes first, so choices must be made carefully.
+If you do remove walls, or add on to your house, a structural engineer who understands the building techniques used in older homes of all eras is essential.

 Now You’re (Not) Cooking with Gas

-Anne De Wolf says that 90% of her recent kitchen remodels include switches to induction cooking due to its many advantages.
-It has zero off-gassing, uses smaller, quieter hoods , requires no air replacement units, and they’re more energy efficient than standard electric ranges.
+Of the kitchens we’ve remodeled in recent years, I’d estimate 90% included a switch to induction cooking due to its many advantages.
+It has zero off-gassing, uses a smaller, quieter hood, requires no air replacement units, and is more energy efficient than standard electric ranges.
+Plus, it’s much easier to clean!
 If you’re switching from gas, it does add to your electric load, but that may be a wash if you’re removing a giant hood.

 How Not to Shake, Rattle and Roll

 We live in earthquake country, and older homes were not built for it.
 Although many homes have been seismically retrofitted, most have not.
 Remodeling your basement provides the perfect opportunity to retrofit your home—before new walls are in.
 It’s a good idea, for safety and for protecting your investment.
 Even if you get earthquake insurance, there’s a good chance that such companies will not be able to pay all claims in the event of a large quake.
-Seismic retrofitting may be as simple as anchoring your walls to your foundation.
-But some older Portland foundations are porous and crumbly and will need to be reinforced first.
+Seismic retrofitting may be as simple as anchoring your walls to your foundation if it’s in good order.
+But some older Portland foundations are porous and crumbly and will need to be replaced or reinforced first.
+Working with a seismic professional will give you a plan of action and peace of mind.

 The Permit Purgatorio